DIY Wax Seal Stamp

 - Clay or other mold-able material

-1) Sketch your design on paper.
-It should be relatively simple, so that it will show up well in the wax.
+Your design should be relatively simple so that it will show up well in the wax.
 A monogram or geometric design would work well, or a simple object such as a leaf or flower.

-2) Copy the design on the top of the bolt using a marker or pencil, or skip this step if you are comfortable drawing it freehand with the Dremel.
+Transfer the design you sketched onto the top of the bolt using a marker or pencil.
+Feel free to skip this step if you are comfortable drawing it freehand with the Dremel.

-3) Starting with the largest areas, use an appropriate size dremel bit to start carving out the metal.
-You can hold the bolt in your hand while you use the dremel with the other hand, or you can use a small vise grip or other clamp to secure the bolt in place.
+Starting with the largest areas, use an appropriate size Dremel bit to start carving out the metal.
+You can hold the bolt in your hand while you use the Dremel with the other hand, or you can use a small vise grip or another clamp to secure the bolt in place.
 Work your way down to finer details by using increasingly fine bits.
 If you are doing a monogram, you may only need one size bit.
 We used a large one for the body of the bee, a medium one for the wings, and a very fine bit for the antenna and stripes on the bee’s body.

-4) As you work, frequently check your design by pressing the bolt into the lump of clay.
+As you work on carving your design into the bolt, frequently check your progress by pressing the bolt into the lump of clay.
 You’ll be able to see how well your detail is defined and which areas you need to carve out more.

 Practice Stamping with Wax

 Once you are happy with how your design looks in clay, it’s time to practice with wax.
 Beeswax would work best, but we used the leftover candle wax we had on hand.
 Gently melt the wax over your envelope or paper using a lighter.
 Once the wax has set slightly, gently press the seal into it, and remove.
 It takes a little practice to learn how long to let the wax cool before applying the seal, so practice away before applying your stamp to invitations or thank-yous!